-Our newest committee, the Education Committee will help bolster the educational foundation of reverse mortgage industry participants through curriculum development and exploring alternative delivery channels.
+The Education Committee helps bolster the educational foundation of reverse mortgage industry participants through curriculum development and exploring alternative delivery channels.

-Chairs – Sarah Cavanaugh, 1st Reverse Mortgage USA & Barry Scoles, Georgetown Mortgage, LLC
+Co-Chairs – Sarah Cavanaugh, Finance of America Reverse & Barry Scoles, Fairway Independent Mortgage

 There is probably no more important time than now to make ethics the highest priority for the industry.
 Any practice that does not put the customer first is not only bad business, it is harmful to the rest of the industry participants who “do the right thing.”
 Our members have asked us to play a strong role in this regard.
 The committee enforces the Code of Ethics & Professional Responsibility by evaluating ethics complaints, imposing enforcement actions, and coordinating the issuance of advisory opinions.